GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 4. Load the dynamic library into Python and extract the interfaces as Python objects
 5. Call the interfaces from Python with the fencil's arguments

 Step 1 is the core responsibility of a compiled backend.
-For Step 2 and 3, the `fencil_processors.source_modules` subpackage provides utilities and data structures which should simplify implementation and guide design, without restricting the backend implementer (they are opt-in).
-Steps 4 and 5 should rely on `fencil_processors.builders` with little code required on the backend side.
+For Interoperability between steps, the `fencil_processors.source_modules` subpackage provides utilities and data structures which should simplify implementation and guide design, without restricting the backend implementer (they are opt-in).
+Steps 2-4 should rely on `fencil_processors.builders` with little code required on the backend side.
 For backends where additional functionality is required, it is expected that the missing functionality be implemented inside those subpackages.
+Step 5 should typically simply relay the fencil arguments to the result of step 4 without additional code required.

 The desired pipeline architecture for these steps is made easy to achieve by the provided library, on a per-backend level.
 The clear separation of the steps is not yet enforced, however, and neither is it completely implemented for the `gtfn` backend yet.